-Manufacturing in China – Gift boxes factory
+Manufacturing in China – Gift Box Factory

-It is then critical to allow the print to dry for the correct amount of time due to the stress put on the print during the following steps.
+Step Four: It is then critical to allow the print to dry for the correct amount of time due to the stress put on the print during the following steps.

-Lamination is when the paper is passed through rollers and attached to the lamination film that is also being fed through.
+Lamination is when the paper is passed through rollers and attached to lamination film that is also being fed through.
 This results in the paper not only having a glossy finish but also having increased strength.

-The required pieces are then glued inside and shaped for assembly into the finished box.
+Step Six: The required pieces are then glued inside and shaped for assembly into the finished box.

-The final production step is to allow the box to dry thoroughly prior to shipment to the client.
+Step Seven: The final production step is to allow the box to dry thoroughly prior to shipment to the client.